graphql-compose/graphql-compose.github.io/docs/intro-quick-start.md

 ];
 ```

-For simplicity this example works with arrays, but in future it will not be a problem to change data-source on any your favorite DB or mix of them.
+For simplicity, this example works with arrays, but in future, it will not be a problem to change data-source to any your favorite DB or a mix of them.

 ## Creating Types

 Building a GraphQL Schema starts with complex Types declaration.
-In order to create a Type you have give it a unique name and specify it’s fields list.
+In order to create a Type, you have to give it a unique name and specify it’s fields list.
 So let's create Types which will describe our data.
 For this purpose need to take `TypeComposer` helper from `graphql-compose` package.

 ```js
 import { TypeComposer } from 'graphql-compose';